glynnbird/couchimport/README.md

 * --buffer - the number of records written to CouchDB per bulk write (defaults to 500, not required)
 * --type - the type of file being imported, either "text" or "json" (defaults to "text", not required)
 * --jsonpath - the path into the incoming JSON document (only required for type=json imports)
+* --preview - if 'true', runs in preview mode

 e.g.